gourishankar27/AiDevelopment/README.md

 # AiDevelopment
-A repository where I will push my practice projects, which I'll develop to explore the mysteries in the realms of AI/ML/DL.
+A repository where we will push my practice projects, which I'll develop to explore the mysteries in the realms of AI/ML/DL.